aimms/how-to/Articles/12/12-generate-random-numbers.rst

 		Definition: ElementRange(1, p_itemQuantity, prefix:"item-", fill:1);
 	}

-``p_itemQuantity`` can be changed to any integer value from the example IDE, starting as 14 default.
+``p_itemQuantity`` can be changed to any integer value from the example, starting as 14 default.
 For this model, we would like to generate numbers for 3 parameters, so it would be from 3 generated values (for 1 item) to up to 42 values (for 14 items) or even more.

 To populate this data, the procedure ``pr_randomizeData`` was created: